Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 1. Open the `API\authConfig.js` file.
 1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `ms-identity-react-c3s2-api` app copied from the Azure portal.
 1. Find the key `tenantName` and replace the existing value with your Azure AD B2C tenant's name (e.g. `fabrikamb2c.onmicrosoft.com`).
+1. Find the key `b2cDomain` and replace it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.
+1. Find the key `policyName` and replace it with your policy name e.g. `B2C_1_susi_v2`

 #### Register the client app (ms-identity-react-c3s2-spa)